icmake(1)

 EXAMPLES

 The distribution (usually in /usr/share/doc/icmake) contains a directory examples containing additional examples of icmake script.
-The icmstart script is an icmake script as is /usr/lib/icmake/icmbuild, which is called by the /usr/bin/icmbuild program.
+The icmstart script is an icmake script as is /usr/libexec/icmake/icmbuild, which is called by the /usr/bin/icmbuild program.
 See also the EXAMPLE section in the icmscript(7) man-page.

 SEE ALSO